josh-sdm/POV_collateral/README.md

-# pov_collateral
+# POV collateral

-Assets for organizations deploying strongDM gateways.
+This repo contains assets for organizations deploying strongDM gateways.

+The initial commits are shell scripts for installing and configuring a strongDM gateway on AWS, GCP, or Azure.